Connect With Us

 WHEN CAN WE GET INTO OUR ROOMS?

 Accommodations are available AFTER 2:00 P.M.
 Your week starts with lunch, which is 12:00 p.m. to 1:30 p.m. on Saturdays and 12:00 p.m. to 1:00 p.m. on other days.
 Keys to accommodations may be picked up after 2:00 p.m.

 Check out time is 9:00am due to the short amount of time our housekeeping staff has to prepare for the next week’s guests.
 If you brought a boat, jet ski, etc., please load it onto your trailer by 10:00am to free the space for incoming guests.

 IS TRANSPORTATION AVAILABLE FROM THE ALBANY AIRPORT?

-Yes, but you must call the registrar in advance to schedule a ride.
-Contact the registrar for the rates for this service.
-The drive from Albany to Speculator is 1 hr 40 min.
+Yes, but you must call the Front Desk at 518-548-4311 ext.
+0 at least one week in advance to schedule a ride.
+They will give you the rates for this service.
+The drive from Albany to Speculator is 1 hour 40 min.

 IS CAMP-of-the-WOODS OPEN YEAR-ROUND?

 Yes, for group retreats and conferences, plus two programmed family weekends over New Year’s and Presidents’ Day.
 Christa Smith is our Group Coordinator, and she can be reached at ext.
 242 if you have any questions about our Conference Season or if you want to request brochures or more information.